 Dominicans and coffee go together like… well they just go together.

-It is rare to find a Dominican who doesn’t love coffee.
-There is a special bond between people and one of the country’s main export commodities, and it is no coincidence that sugar is an important ingredient in the proper cup of Dominican coffee.
+It is also no coincidence that sugar is an important ingredient in the proper cup of Dominican coffee.
 Sugar is another traditional pillar of the economy here, and to say you like your coffee without sugar is unpatriotic.
 It follows then that to say you don’t drink coffee at all is tantamount to treason.
 (This little theory of mine quickly shatters when you consider the fact that smoking is widely disapproved of, yet tobacco is another important Dominican crop.)

 Before visiting the Dominican Republic I had been very disappointed with the quality of coffee served in coffee- producing countries.
 It seemed that the good stuff was always reserved for the export market.
 My first experience with drinking Central American coffee in Central America was memorable for the fact that I thought I had been served the liquid from a tin of black olives.
 Colombian coffee in Venezuela tasted better than Colombian coffee in Colombia, in my experience anyway.